College Corps Logo

 • Engage students in meaningful service opportunities that build career pathways, leadership skills and civic responsibility.

-• Help students from diverse backgrounds graduate college on time and with less debt.
-AB-540 students are encouraged to apply.
+• Help students graduate college on time and with less debt.
+All full-time students are encouraged to apply.

-• Support the work of community-based organizations focused on K-12 education, food insecurity and climate action.
+• Support the work of community-based organizations focused on K-12 education, food insecurity, environmental education, and community wellness.

 Benefits: